 The CN Centre is a non-smoking facility.
 Abiding by provincial regulations, no smoking is permitted within 3 metres of any door or air intake.

-The use of professional cameras, audio recording devices and video recording devices is prohibited at performances at the CN Centre.
+The use of professional cameras, audio recording devices and video recording devices is not allowed at performances at the CN Centre.

 CN Centre staff reserve the right to require guests immediately checking devices that were not detected at the point of entry.